devcon24/devcon-site-initializers/documentation/workshop/15-web-content/README.md

 **2. Define Web Content Template**

-Web Content Templates are in `ddm-templates` folder.
+Web Content Templates are defined in `ddm-templates` folder.
 For each template a subfolder is created with the following files:
 - `ddm-template.ftl` - the template file with Freemarker code for the template;
 - `ddm-template.json` - the template descriptor, where you can specify the template name and key, and also the structure key, sample:
 ```json